Award of Merit

 Award of Merit Honorees, 2013 Jane & Leonard Korman

 The Jane and Leonard Korman family has long supported the efforts of Thomas Jefferson University and Hospitals.
 Leonard Korman has been a Thomas Jefferson University trustee since 1998.
 He is chairman and chief executive officer of the Trevose, Pennsylvania-based real estate development and management company, Korman Commercial Properties, Inc., and a partner in the Korman Company.

 Award of Merit Honoree, 2012 Robert V. Nicoletti

 Robert Nicoletti said that Jefferson gave him “a new lease on life.”
-And to show his appreciation, Mr. Nicoletti has, along with his family, gone above and beyond to provide unparalleled support to the Jefferson community.
+And to show his appreciation, Mr. Nicoletti, along with his family, went above and beyond to provide unparalleled support to the Jefferson community.
 In 2006, Mr. Nicoletti learned that he needed a kidney transplant.
 A number of relatives volunteered to serve as donors, but only one was compatible: his daughter, Lori Peruto, Esq.

 Award of Merit Honoree, 2011 Ira M. Lubert

 A University trustee since 2005, Mr. Lubert is a driving force behind the growth and success of Jefferson’s advanced heart failure research program.
 His ongoing support of the Division of Cardiology faculty’s work to improve treatment for patients with congestive heart failure has enabled significant advances in the field.

 Through his profound generosity, Ira Lubert has shaped the Jefferson community in ways you can’t see – and in ways you can.

 Award of Merit Honorees, 2010 Dr. Herbert Kean & Hon.
 Joyce Kean